mustansarfiaz/GeoVLM-R1-Toolkit/README.md

 ## 🏆 Contributions

-- **GeoVLM-R1: A specialized VLM for high-resolution remote sensing image Reasoning.** We propose GeoVLM-R1, a reinforcement learning framework that encourages VLM to enhance its reasoning capabilities with flexibility, scalability, and ease of experimentation in mind for diverse EO tasks. using their corresponding datasets.
-This results in a total of 318k instruction pairs for RS domain.
+- **GeoVLM-R1: A specialized VLM for high-resolution remote sensing image Reasoning.** We propose GeoVLM-R1, a reinforcement learning framework that encourages VLM to enhance its reasoning capabilities with flexibility, scalability, and ease of experimentation in mind for diverse EO tasks.

 - **Reward Mechanism.** We have a sophisticated reward mechanism, enabling effective RL in EO reasoning contexts.
 To generate structurally coherent and semantically accurate reasoning outputs, we introduce format and task-aware accuracy rewards to better guide reasoning optimization.

 - **Evaluation Benchmark.** Our experimental results demonstrate the effectiveness of GeoVLM-R1 on multiple challenging EO tasks.
 Experimental results on 28 downstream benchmarks show that our method performs well compared to existing VLMs and achieves better performance, demonstrating its merits.